CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Introduction

 Inspired by the recent observation on the multi-head attention model that a very simple regularization strategy imposed on the output space of supervised tasks yields striking performance improvement~\cite{liang2021r} (achieving SOTA on many challenging tasks), we propose to thoroughly explore the effect of consistency training for the sequential recommendation task.
 We first introduce the simple bidirectional KL divergence regularization into the output space to constrain the inconsistency between two forward passes with different dropouts.
 Unlike previous machine translation, summarization, and natural language understanding tasks, we argue that the introduced consistency regularization merely in the output space is not enough for the data sparsity setting of sequential recommendation.
 We then design a novel and simple regularization objective in the representation space.
 Unlike previous studies that utilize cosine \cite{gao2021simcse} and L2 \cite{ma2017dropout,zolna2018fraternal} distance to regularize the representation space, we propose to regularize the distributed probability of each user representation over others.
 Thus, we can extend and leverage the effective bidirectional KL loss to regularize the representation inconsistency.
 Experiments on three public benchmarks and one newly collected large-scale corpus indicate that our proposed simple consistency training for sequential recommendation (CT4Rec) outperforms state-of-the-art methods based on contrastive learning by a large margin.
-Extensive experiments further prove that our proposed consistency training can be easily extended to the data side (except for model dropout) and can leverage ubiquitous consistency signals for the sequential recommendation tasks, e.g., the clicked items by the same user should share some attributes.
+Extensive experiments further prove that our proposed consistency training can be easily extended to the data side.
 The Online A/B test also confirms the effectiveness of our method.
+Besides, we extend our consistency training method to the CTR prediction task, and experiments conducted on two newly constructed industrial datasets further prove the effectiveness of our method.
+In a nutshell, we mainly have the following contributions: \begin{itemize} \item We propose a simple (with only two bidirectional KL losses) yet very effective consistency training method for sequential recommendation systems.
+To the best of our knowledge, this is the first work to thoroughly study the effect of consistency training from different perspectives and with a unified training objective for the sequential recommendation task. \item Our proposed consistency training method can be easily extended to other inconsistency scenarios and tasks, e.g., data augmentation and CTR prediction. \item Extensive experiments on four offline datasets show the effectiveness of our proposed CT4Rec over SOTA models based on contrastive learning with much better performance and faster convergence time.
+The Online A/B test also shows significant improvement over the strong ensemble model. \end{itemize}